 The myd88 morpholino is well-characterised and achieved evident whole-body knock-down of functional expression in previous studies (Bates et al. 2007) (van der Vaart et al. 2013).
 However, as it is not as widely used as the pu.1 morpholino, its efficiency was tested by RT-PCR (Figure 5.13).
 The presence of a differentially spliced PCR product in the morpholino-injected group suggest that the observed knock-down level was comparable to published data.
 In all control cDNAs and morphant cDNAs an amplified product of a size consistent with the expected 544 bp was visible.
 In the myd88 morphant cDNA, amplification of a fragment of altered size consistent with the inclusion of an 80 bp intron was also observed.

 The effect of the morpholino on host survival was first examined on non-infected embryos (Figure 5.13B).
 While wild-type embryos and control morphants showed respectively 100% and 94% survival, there was a noticeable mortality of 22% in the myd88 morphants.
 This experiment was however not powered to detect a difference of this magnitude (p > 0.05).
-Nevertheless no adverse effect of the myd88 morpholino was detected in embryos infected with SH1000 (Figure 5.13C).
+Nevertheless, no adverse effect of the myd88 morpholino was detected in embryos infected with SH1000 (Figure 5.13C).
 The survival of infected wild-type and myd88 morphant embryos was indeed consistent with the infectious dose (45% mortality with 1310 CFU and 34% mortality with 975 CFU respectively, p = 0.38).
 The control morpholino caused the quick death of all infected embryos, which was unexpected.
 A further experiment with SH1000 confirmed that the myd88 morpholino had no impact on host survival compared with wild-type infected embryos (Figure 5.14A, p = 0.83).
-However the control morpholino significantly increased the survival of infected embryos (p = 0.018), which was not predicted in view of the previous survival data.
-The impact of the morpholino on embryos infected with the sagB and phePsaeR mutants was also tested (Figure 5.14B).
-The sagB strain was equally attenuated in both wild-type and myd88 morphants (p = 0.17), meaning that the knock-down of MyD88 expression did not impair the ability of the embryos to control the mutant.
-The phePsaeR strain caused 13% mortality in wild-type embryos and 42% mortality in myd88 morphants, although the inoculum was much higher for the morphants (p = 0.02).
-This difference between inocula made it impossible to interpret the impact of MyD88 knock-down in embryos infected with phePsaeR.

-In conclusion, the myd88 morpholino was innocuous to zebrafish embryos.
-The control morpholino presented mixed effects, making it unreliable.
-Myd88 morphant embryos infected with SH1000 and sagB were as equally susceptible to the infection as wild-type embryos.
-Equivocal results were reached in embryos infected with phePsaeR.